-- 42.11 A hospital that operates a coronary angioplasty program approved by the Department shall be in compliance with the following staffing requirements: - A board-certified cardiologist licensed in Rhode Island shall be designated as the director of the cardiac catheterization laboratory that includes the coronary angioplasty program. - b) Physicians doing angioplasty procedures shall have training in cardiology, pediatric cardiology, or cardiovascular radiology. - c) Each hospital that has an approved coronary angioplasty program shall have a written procedure for granting and renewing privileges for physician-operators that specifies the required training, experience, board certification, annual volume of procedures, and other\factors which will indicate acceptable proficiency.
+- 42.12 A hospital that operates a primary and/or elective percutaneous coronary intervention program approved by the Department shall be in compliance with the following staffing requirements: - a) A board-certified cardiologist licensed in Rhode Island shall be designated as the

-- d) The hospital shall monitor annual procedural volume, complication rates, emergency CABG rates, and inhospital mortality for each operator. - i) For the purpose of counting procedures, an interventional procedure is defined as a single session with a patient in the procedure room, irrespective of how many or what types of interventions are performed during the session.
+- director of the cardiac catheterization laboratory that includes the primary and/or elective percutaneous coronary intervention program. - b) Physicians doing primary and/or elective percutaneous coronary intervention procedures shall have training in adult or pediatric interventional cardiology, - c) Each hospital that has an approved primary and/or elective percutaneous coronary intervention program shall have a written procedure for granting and renewing privileges for physician-operators that specifies the required training, experience, board certification, annual volume of procedures, and other factors which will indicate acceptable proficiency. - d) The hospital shall monitor annual procedural volume, complication rates, emergency CABG rates, and inhospital mortality for each operator. - i) For the purpose of counting procedures, an interventional procedure is defined as a single session with a patient in the procedure room, irrespective of how many or what types of interventions are performed during the session.
 Only one physician may claim credit for a particular procedure.
 A physician-operator who claims credit for a procedure is the physician in charge of it.
 In a teaching program, the trainee will take an active role in the procedure under the direction of the supervising physician, who is responsible.
-The attending physician who takes primary responsibility for the procedure shall be credited with performing it. - e) The nursing supervisor shall be a registered nurse licensed in Rhode Island familiar with the overall function of the cardiac catheterization laboratory with critical care experience, knowledge of cardiovascular medications, ability to start intravenous solutions, and experience in operating room techniques. - f) At least one (1) technologist, who may or may not be a certified radiological technologist, shall be skilled in radiographic and angiographic imaging principles and techniques.
+The attending physician who takes primary responsibility for the procedure shall be credited with performing it. - e) The nursing supervisor shall be a registered nurse licensed in Rhode Island familiar with the overall function of the cardiac catheterization laboratory with critical care experience, knowledge of cardiovascular medications, ability to start intravenous solutions, and experience in operating room techniques. - f) At least one (1) technologist, who may or may not be a certified radiological technologist, shall be skilled in radiographic and angiographic imaging principles and techniques. - physicians performing primary percutaneous coronary intervention procedures shall have an annual minimum volume of at least seventy five (75) percutaneous coronary intervention procedures of which at least eleven (11) are primary percutaneous coronary intervention procedures across all hospitals where he/she practices and has privileges. - h) Physicians performing elective percutaneous coronary intervention procedures shall have an annual minimum volume of at least seventy five (75) percutaneous coronary intervention procedures across all hospitals where he/she practices and has privileges.